Aroglobal1/Market-Basket-Analysis-for-E-commerce-/README.md

 ```
 ![1](https://github.com/Aroglobal1/Market-Basket-Analysis-for-E-commerce-/assets/148555924/92f9bd5b-b87c-4896-a4b5-d641392bf58e)

-The dataset consists of detailed information on purchases made at a Groceryy store which includes Transaction Date,  and Item Description
+The dataset consists of detailed information on purchases made at the Grocery store which includes Transaction Date, Member Number and Item Description.

 This gives the summary statistics of the data to be analysed.
 ```python